What we do

 Our approach

-We take an engaged approach as a donor.
+We are committed to achieving impact.
+So we take an engaged approach as a donor.
 We work to understand the issues and organisations we support and identify how we can best contribute to them.
-We often provide multi-year funding, which is as unrestricted as possible.

 We recognise that social change takes time and depends on collaboration across many initiatives.
-We encourage strategic collaboration among organisations and convene events, where they add value.
+We encourage strategic collaboration among organisations and convene stakeholders, where this can add value.